Isolated-/Dodger2d/README.md

 ### GameObjects

 Everything on screen (except text) is a GameObject, these can be 1 of three types: Block, Collectable, Character.
 Essentially these are just Rectangles when rendered.

+GameObjects will require a GameObjectRenderer in order to render them on screen, however this may be added in later versions.